-- If you’re adding cooked food scraps, like the scraps from making your own stock, drain the scraps so they’re not too wet.
+- If you add cooked food scraps, like those from making your own stock, drain them so they’re not too wet.

-How To Use Your Bokashi Bin – Step By Step Instructions
+How To Use Your Bokashi Bucket – Step-By-Step Instructions

-- First, install the tap and insert the grate in the bottom of the bin.
+Step 1 – install the tap and insert the grate in the bottom of the bin.
 Make sure the tap is turned off.

-- Put your kitchen waste into the bucket and press it down to compact.
+Step 2 – Put your kitchen waste into the bucket and press it down to compact.
 Some brands come with a trowel for this purpose.
-Or you can use a potato masher or a piece of scrap paper, which you can then leave in the bucket.
+Or you can use a potato masher or scrap paper, which you can leave in the bucket.

-- Sprinkle a handful of the Bokashi bran over your food scraps.
+Step 3 – Sprinkle a handful of the Bokashi bran over your kitchen scraps.
 How much?
 About a tablespoon of bran for every cup of waste.
-Err on the side of more not less.
+Err on the side of more, not less.
 And if you are adding meat, dairy or other oily or protein-rich foods, add extra bokashi bran as these foods take longer to break down.
-Or you can spray your food scraps with the Bokashi spray.
+Or you can spray your kitchen scraps with the Bokashi spray.
 Use two or three sprays to cover your scraps – more for meats etc.

-- Repeat layering your food scraps with the Bokashi mix.
+Step 5 – Repeat layering your kitchen scraps with the Bokashi mix.

-- Regularly tap the juice out to avoid rot – about once or twice a week, more if necessary.
+Step 6 – Regularly drain the liquid to avoid rot – about once or twice a week, more if necessary.

-- Once your bucket is full, dig the contents into your garden or add them to your compost heap.
-If you have two buckets, you can leave the contents to ferment for a further two weeks while you’re filling the second bucket.
+Step 7 – Once your bucket is full, dig the contents into your garden or add them to your compost heap.
+If you have two buckets, you can leave the contents to pickle for a further two weeks while you’re filling the second bucket.

-- Rinse your empty bucket out with water (no detergents!) and start again.
+Step 8 – Rinse your empty bucket with water (no detergents!) and start again.

-If you’re composting inside the house, you don’t want the house full of rotting smells so does the Bokashi Bin smell?
+If you’re composting inside the house, you don’t want the house full of foul smells, so does the Bokashi Bucket smell?

-The smell is a fermenting smell, like vinegar or cider.
+The smell is a pickle smell, like vinegar or cider.
 It’s not a bad smell (unless you hate the smell of fermenting foods).
 If so, you can keep it outside, in the laundry or otherwise away from where you can smell it.
-Once you close the lid though, you can’t smell it.
+Once you close the lid, though, you can’t smell it.

 What Can You Do With The Bokashi Juice?

-The liquid that drains from your Bokashi bin is a potent elixir of friendly bacteria, enzymes and nutrients from your food scraps.
+The liquid that drains from your Bokashi bucket is a potent elixir of friendly bacteria, enzymes and nutrients.

-Undiluted, you can safely pour it down your drains to keep them from getting clogged or smelly and reducing algae buildup.
+Undiluted, you can safely pour it down your drains to keep them from getting clogged or smelly and reduce algae buildup.

-There Is White Mould In My Bokashi Bin, Is That Ok?
+There Is White Mould In My Bokashi Bucket.
+Is That Ok?

-It’s common for white mould to grow in the Bokashi Bin – this is normal and ok.
-It’s a beneficial fungus that helps suppress pathogens.
+It’s common for white mould to grow in the Bokashi Bucket – this is normal and ok.
+It’s a beneficial fungus that helps the bokashi process.
 What you need to look out for is black mould.
-Black mould is not good.
+Black mould is bad.

-To avoid your Bokashi Bin scraps from rotting, try to put your scraps in the bin every day, rather than letting them sit and start to rot on your bench.
-And avoid putting rotting food in your Bokashi.
+To avoid your Bokashi bucket scraps from rotting, try to put them in the bin every day rather than letting them sit and rot in the kitchen.
+Avoid putting already rotten food in your Bokashi.

-What Do You With The Bokashi Waste After It’s Fermented?
+What Do You Do With The Bokashi Waste?

-The three main options for disposing of your fermented food scraps so that they can further break down include:
+The three main options for disposing of your pickled bokashi so that they can further break down include:

 - Putting the scraps into your regular compost bin

-If you want to bury your scraps, dig a hole about 25cm deep, and add the Bokashi waste and mix in some soil.
-Cover the waste entirely with soil and then let it break down for a few weeks.
-You can continue to dig and add more Bokashi to the same hole, or you can dig it into various places in your garden.
+If you want to bury your scraps, dig a hole about 25cm deep, add the Bokashi waste and mix in some soil.
+Cover the waste entirely with soil and let it break down for a few weeks.
+You can continue to dig and add more Bokashi to the same hole or dig it into various places in your garden.